bblackifyme/NSO-Audit-and-Remediation-Framework/README.md

 # NSO Audit & Remediation Framework

-> Currently a WORK IN PROGRESS version 0.3

-This readme gives a framework overview, for development/contribution guides see the [Contribution Guide](doc/CONTRIBUTING.md)

 ## Package Description

 This project contains the framework and source code for developing modular Audit and Remediation code for NSO.

 The project provides standardized templates and guidelines for developing a new audit and remediate use case.
 It is packages such that a developer or network engineer can easy leverage the templates and simply leverage "Add your code here" sections to add new features.
-Once complete, the new feature goes through code review and system regression testing before being moved onto prod NSO.

 Developers:
-Brandon Black branblac@cisco.com
+Brandon Black bblackifyme@gmail.com

 ### Development Environment